doodboard/tutorial/README.md

 The two tabs in the middle are for structural purposes only.
 Apply solder generally.
 The thinner legs to the top and bottom are malleable.
 Bend them a little if they need to be in order to fit the PCB.

+You can also install the encoder knob now.
+Align the small screw to the flat face of encoder shaft.
+Screw it in for stability.

 <br/>
 <br/>